 In 2001 Marah produced the successful musical concert Surf, which featured top South African artists including Hugh Masekela.
 Marah translated the music of The Lion King into Zulu for the Walt Disney Corporation and performed the theme song Circle of Life in Zulu.

 Marah is a popular choice for corporate events and special dinner functions with a band or backing tracks.
-Her repertoire includes Lady is a Tramp, Wimawe, the Click song, Patta Patta, New York, New York, Wind Beneath my Wings, When a Child is Born and other well-known favourites.
+Her repertoire includes Lady is a Tramp, Wimawe, the Click Song, Patta Patta, New York, New York, Wind Beneath My Wings, When a Child is Born, and other well-known favorites.

 Marah was named Best Female Vocalist by Radio Sotho and Zulu in 1984.
 She was nominated for an Artes Award for her album Mara and won an Artes Award for Best Performance with the National Symphony Orchestra in the Jo’burg Pops Concerts.